gramDav/gramDav.github.io/_projects/project-1.md

 ## Compact C-Axis Motor and Drivetrain

 I wanted to have the C-axis motor and drivetrain tucked inside the body of the rotary table to shield it from metal chips and coolant.
 The largest motor I could package in the structure was a 200W servo motor.
 This motor is directly coupled to a 17-80 harmonic drive, with an 80:1 reduction.
 The powerful motor enables rotation speeds of up to 40 RPM [240 deg/s], with a peak output torque of 220 Nm.
-All of the motor power, encoder, home sensor wiring and pneumatics are protected by the aluminum housing.
+All of the motor, encoder, home sensor wiring and pneumatics are protected in the aluminum housing.

 ![Two-axis rotary table brake rotor](/images/2 Axis Trunnion Motor_w600.jpg)